dotnet-school/dotnet-k8/README.md

 kubectl explain deployment 		# docs of deployment resource kubectl explain <resource>.<path>.<path> # describe yaml field kubectl explain deployment.spec.template.spec.containers # describe containers field of deployment

 ```

+### Quiz

+- what happens if I rename my resource in yml declaration ?
+New resource is ofcourse created, but does it delete old one ?
+  - <span style="color: rgba(0,0,0,0.1)">No, we will have to manually delete it</span>

+-